Skip to contentSkip to navigationSkip to topbar

 };

 While running live logs (click Enable live logs in the Console), make a GET request to your Function using a tool such as curl(link takes you to an external page) or Postman(link takes you to an external page).
-You will then see logs displaying the Function's path, as well as the versions of Node.js and the Twilio Helper Library.
+You will then see logs displaying the Function's path, as well as the versions of Node.js and the Twilio SDK.
 Your HTTP client will also receive the same data as JSON.

 For example, a public Function named /versions would log the following (with different versions, depending on when you're reading this):